bml-research/data_analysis_bml/data/data_02_exercises.md

 ### Exercise 3

-Proper cooking temperatures are important for food safety.
+Heat shock in biology refers to the cellular response to sudden exposure to elevated temperatures.
+This stress response triggers the production of heat shock proteins (HSPs), which help cells maintain proper protein folding, prevent protein aggregation, and promote cell survival under heat stress conditions.
+We can apply different temperatures to induce a heat shock for human cells cultured in a laboratory.

-The advice is to use proper cooking temperatures to ensure safe food.
+No heat shock is applied if a temperature of 98.6°F is used for 30 minutes.
-See the data below for recommended temperatures:
+A medium heat shock is applied if a temperature of 104.0°F is used for 30 minutes.

-Fresh beef, veal, lamb, pork, deer, moose, elk or caribou steaks, chops and roasts recommended minimum temperature	145°F medium	160°F well done	170°F
+A strong heat shock is applied if a temperature of 107.6°F is used for 30 minutes.

-What is the ratio for "medium" and "well done" compared to the recommended minimum temperature?
+What is the ratio for "medium" and "strong" compared to no heat shock?
+Calculate the fold induction.

 ### Exercise 4